Full dating profile rebuild in three days.

 My job is software engineering.
 My hobby is photography.

-My name is Nikita Sokolsky, my main job is software engineering.
-I've been photographing people since 2017.
-My friends kept asking me to take their dating photos - and eventually I've decided to start offering the service to the public.
+My name is Nikita Sokolsky.
+My main job is software engineering and I've been photographing people since 2017.
+My friends kept asking me to take their dating photos, so I eventually started offering it to the public.

 I like helping people dress better, improve their styling, take better photos and, hopefully, meet the love of their life.